Surdok/ngx-translation-extension/README.md

 * `ngx-translation-extension.autoFileModify`: Automatically modifies transilation files that are specified in the extension settings.
 * `ngx-translation-extension.languageFrom`: The source language to be translated from.
-* `ngx-translation-extension.languageTo`: The target language to be translated to.
+* `ngx-translation-extension.languageTo`: The target language to be translated to (Now supports multiple targeted languages by passing `ar,es,fr`).
 * `ngx-translation-extension.googleAPIKey`: Specify a google API key in order to add google translations to the target language.
 Leave empty to paste the selected text to the target translated file key as it is.